metaborg/contributors/Corporate-CLA.md

 submitted by its designated employees to the Project, and to grant copyright and patent licenses thereto.

-If you have not already done so, please complete and sign, then scan and email a PDF file of this Agreement to e.visser@tudelft.nl.
 Please read this document carefully before signing and keep a copy for your records.

 Corporation name:<br/>
-Corporation address:<br/>
+Mailing address:<br/>
+Country:<br/>
 Point of Contact:<br/>
 E-mail:<br/>
 Telephone (optional):<br/>